melosomelo/socket-game/README.md

 This is a ping pong websocket game that I made in order to get more familiar with some tools and concepts.

+The project is live in this URL: https://socket-game.vercel.app/

+There may be some bugs that I'm still working to fix, but for the most part it's working!

 ## Motivations

 I had some motivations coming into this project: